ArmanMoussavi1/deep_cgmd_tutorial/README.md

 ```

 ### Prepare data in a suitable format for DeePMD
 Use a script (or packages like dpdata) to convert the simulation outputs into DeepMD's training data format.
-For simulations in LAMMPS, a convienient method is to first convert all required data to the deepmd/raw format.
+For simulations in LAMMPS, a convenient method is to first convert all required data to the deepmd/raw format.
 A sample Python script may look like this:

 ```python
 def write_raw_files(prefix, data):